Kongu Chera dynasty: Rulers of western Tamil Nadu and Kerala

 The Cheras, or "the Keralas", of the early medieval period initially appear as rulers of western Tamil Nadu and central Kerala, with their headquarters at Karur in interior Tamil Nadu.
 The dynasty claimed descent from the legendary Cheras who flourished in pre-Pallava (early historic) southern India.
+Through the family name "Chera", the clan professed a connection to the prestigious world of the Sangam poetry.
 It is likely that the Cheras followed a system of joint rule, with each elder of the family governing a different region.
 At least three centers are known: Karuvur Vanchi (interior Tamil Nadu), Muchiri-Vanchi (central Kerala), and Thondi (north-central Kerala).

 By the beginning of the early medieval period, Karur had gained prominence over the other two bases, Muchiri-Vanchi and Thondi.
 Records indicate that by the 8th – 9th centuries AD, Karur was known as "Vanchi ma-nakara-mana Karur" (or Karur-Vanchi).
 It has been speculated, based on later Kerala traditions such as the Keralolpatti, that the Cheras of Karur may have exercised authority over present-day Kerala, possibly through some form of viceregal rule.

 Available epigraphic evidence points to the influence of several other dynasties over the old Chera country during this period.
 The earliest Chalukya ruler to claim overlordship over the Chera/Kerala is Kirttivarman I (fl.
 566 - 598 AD), although this claim is generally regarded by historians as a boastful exaggeration.
 A later grant dated 695 AD by king Vinayaditya II Satyasraya, which refers to the "vassalage" of the Kerala country, is considered a more reliable record.
 Several Chalukya inscriptions from the 7th and 8th centuries mention the conquest and vassalage of the Kerala country.
 Additionally, a number of Pallava records also refer to the vassalage of the Kerala/Chera country.